 To apply for the program, please visit our Program Website.
-After reading, if you have additional questions about the application process, please email [email protected] and include the reference code for this opportunity.
+After reading, if you have additional questions about the application process, please email USDA-A[email protected] and include the reference code for this opportunity.

 The participant will receive a monthly stipend commensurate with their educational level and experience.
 The participant will receive a stipend of $81,338 per year.
 The participant will receive a health insurance stipend of $6,752 per year if eligible.